axelarnetwork/axelarate-community/documentation/docs/setup-with-docker.md

 echo ${AXELAR_CORE_VERSION}
 ```

-After running `join/join-testnet.sh`, you should see the following output:
+Run `join/join-testnet.sh`.
+On a fresh install (or after `--reset-chain`) you should see the following output:

 ```bash
 Axelar node running.